 Olga Gladkova writes: "Ustvolskaya's uncompromising stance towards her teacher does not seem harsh, if one looks at her Catalog: all her works are written from an internal impulse.
 The teacher did not instill his student with his main qualities: pliability, eclecticism and prolificacy.
 And Ustvolskaya seems to be not a successor of Shostakovich, but rather his antithesis — not only in the content of music, but also linguistically".

 How often do you see people looking for Schönberg in the works of Webern? or for Rimsky-Korsakov in the works of Stravinksy?
 Or calling Webern or Stravinksy someone's pupil?
 Ustvolskaya is one of the most original composers of all times and still many people cannot recognise that.
 They start to compare her with others and to look for her roots in order to tame her music.
 But Ustvolskaya is the most rootless composer.
 Her only root is Spiritus Sanctus.
 That's why a cold analysis cannot grasp her.
 If you take her Concerto (1946) you can indeed hear the influence of Shostakovich in it.
 But its finale grandioso is completely hers.
 Only a year later, the First Sonata leads away even further from his influence.
 And if you take her later works, starting from the Grand Duet, especially Compositions and Symphonies you will not find there any trace of Shostakovich or any other composer.
-However, even when she was 80, she was repeatedly called his pupil.
-And that goes on today as well.
-This is ridiculous.
 Shostakovich himself admitted, writing to Ustvolskaya: “It’s not you who are under my influence, it’s me who is under yours.”
 The myth of Shostakovich being a great composer was largely created by the massive soviet propaganda which promoted his works for many years in any possible way and made his authority indisputable.
-Nowadays Shostakovich's name is supported de facto by many and, as a rule, without much thought.
+Nowadays his name is supported de facto by many and, as a rule, without much thought.
 And Ustvolskaya is usually regarded as a lesser composer of his circle or in his shadow.
-Actually, it is not surprising.
 We witness an eternal story: those who work for authorities and write for the general public get earthly glory and those who recognise the prime importance of Spiritus Sanctus are respected by only a few.

-V. Suslin's letter to G. Ustvolskaya concerning D. Shostakovich
+Victor Suslin's letter to Galina Ustvolskaya concerning Dmitry Shostakovich

 Authorized translation from Russian